 Who am I?

-Really it would be easier to ask what didn't I do.
-Like many writers I've done all kinds of jobs, with quantity more prevalent than quality, although I have got some good experience of what not to do, (which would be useful either to a writer or a careers adviser and as they're not letting me into that job I'll stick to this one).
+Like many writers I've done all kinds of jobs, with quantity more prevalent than quality, although I have got some good experience of what not to do.
 I took jobs that fitted in with childcare, then later moved into full time, cog-in-the-machine type jobs, like customer service, call centre worker, office admin.
-I tried most things.
-Some were okay, an odd one was great, but most were soul destroying tedium.
-I like to put forward my ideas for making things work better, more efficiently and I get frustrated when I'm told to just get on with things the way they are when I can't see any good reason for it.
+I always liked to put forward my ideas for making things work better, more efficiently and I did not enjoy just getting on with things the way they are when I could not see any good reason for it.

 How did I become a writer?

 I've always enjoyed writing, I write all the time, always carry a notebook rather than a make up bag and take notes down wherever I am.
 I did once try to write short stories and articles which I half-heartedly submitted to some magazines without success.
 I've since realised it was the format that didn't suit me.
 I'm more of a novelist than a journalist.
 It was only during treatment for breast cancer in 2002 that I turned to writing again, keeping a diary of the emotional issues as well as factual details which I found cathartic to write but I intended to write a guide for other newly diagnosed women to explain what actually happens to your body and mind following the diagnosis.
 I finally managed to edit it and it is now available with my other books on Amazon, here